brentgardner/DronePilot/readme.md

 # Drone Pilot

-A node.js server, socket.io/express client for the Rabits to program a drone
+A node.js server, socket.io/express client for the Rabits to program a drone.
+This was put together for the amazing children in the Rabbit class at the equally amazing [Riverfield Country Day School](http://www.riverfield.org/)

 ## Getting Started